-Squeeky cheese curds are a chedder-style cheese curd that hasn’t been fully pressed and aged.
+Squeaky cheese curds are a cooked cheddar-style cheese that hasn’t been fully pressed and aged.
 They are a delicious snack, and really work well as a melting cheese for pizza or poutine!
 (How can you tell that I’m Canadian?)

-Making homemade cheese curds is a good place to start for anyone wanting to experiment with homemade hard cheese, because it involves all the same steps, without the aging process.
+Making cheese curds is a good place to start for anyone wanting to experiment with homemade hard cheese.
+It involves all the same steps as cheddar, without the aging process.
+So it doesn’t require a proper cheese press, waxing or an aging cave.

-This recipe assumes that you have a basic knowledge of how to make cheese, if you are uncertain about any of the steps, or need more information on the equipment and supplies, please read through Cheesemaking 101.Print
+This recipe assumes that you have a basic knowledge cheesemaking, if you are uncertain about any of the steps, or need more information on the equipment and supplies, please read through all of the Cheesemaking topics.Print

 Squeaky Cheese Curds